Faskill/Cyclistic-Data-Analysis-Bike-Share/README.md

 to present the results of this case study.
 [Link to the presentation](Cyclistic_Data_Analysis_Presentation.pptx)

-A more technical version of this presentation could also be produced if the results of the study were to be presented to fellow data analyts or a more technical audience.
+A more technical version of this presentation could also be produced if the results of the study were to be presented to fellow data analyts or to a more technical audience.

 # 6. Act